mpdf/mpdf.github.io/real-life-examples/pdf-from-every-page-of-website.md

 (If you have already set up a CSS stylesheet for `media="print"` which works for mPDF, you can omit the first 2 steps.)

 Write a stylesheet suitable for presenting your webpage in mPDF.
 Most webpages have a header and menu on the left or right which you will not want to appear in the PDF document.
 You can use `display: none` to omit these elements.
-From mPDF >= 5.0 this will also work for inline elements.
+From mPDF &ge; 5.0 this will also work for inline elements.
 You may have something like this:

 ```css